-In the past year I’ve grown my DA up to 21, which I know isn’t huge in the grand scheme of things; but its above the 20 score that most brands seem require to work with them.
+In the past year, I’ve grown my DA up to 22, which I know isn’t huge in the grand scheme of things; but it’s above the 20 score that most brands seem to require to work with them.

 This ranking is made up of many different things such as: how many high quality backlinks you have from other sites, that link back to your own site, how good your SEO (search engine optimization) is and even the format that you lay your posts out in.